bjks/gfp_gaussian_process/README.md

 ##### Compile on cluster
 1. Install nlopt
-- no sudo
-- will install it in home-directory
-- static
+- Will install nlopt in home-directory with static linking.
+You can change that via `DCMAKE_INSTALL_PREFIX`, but make sure to adjust the makefile accordingly!
 ```
 ml CMake
 wget https://github.com/stevengj/nlopt/archive/v2.6.2.tar.gz